yuwisasha/Task-Tracker/README.md

 ```
 root@b76c025c43d5:/# psql -U postgres -d app
 ```

-# Truncate db
+## Truncate db

 ```
 docker-compose down -v --remove-orphans
 ```
-If you run it in your shell, it will stop runnig containers and undo all actions, such as test data in db
+Run it in your shell, it will stop runnig containers and undo all actions, such as test data in db

+## Endpoints

+To access documentation, open **0.0.0.0:8000/docs**, you will see the automatic interactive API documentation (provided by [Swagger UI](https://swagger.io/)), or **0.0.0.0:8000/redoc**, will see the alternative automatic documentation (provided by [ReDoc](https://github.com/Redocly/redoc))